top of page

 and a mild, sweet flavor.
 This variety tolerates cooler weather like a champ

 making it suitable for a spring and fall planting.
-It is a reliable crop, and we
+We donate a few hundred

-donated about 500 lb of cabbage to the Hunger & Health Coalition in
+pounds of cabbage to the Hunger & Health Coalition in Boone, NC

-Boone, NC last year.
-Tip: Plant large heads upside down in late fall and
+every year.
+Tip: Plant large heads upside down in late fall and harvest

 Cucumbers ‘Corinto’: This cucumber has a hint of sweetness and a crisp

-texture making it a refreshing snack all summer.
+texture making it a refreshing snack in summer.
 It’s tempting to enjoy them

 before they even make it from the garden to your fridge.
 This variety is disease

 resistant and produces high yields with proper maintenance.
-Requiring
+Be sure to water

 Sweet Peppers ‘Lunchbox’: This pepper offers a vibrant array of colors